jindalabhinav/DesignPatterns/src/Structural/Decorator/README.md

   )
 )`

-So the additional layers will just do it's worl and pass it to the parent class.
+So the additional layers will just do it's work and pass it to the parent class.

 `What methods will the layer have?`